What are the manufacturing trends of the future?

-Brunel’s experts have recently been involved in projects such as developing sustainable bioplastic films for agricultural use, decontamination of urban soils, challenges in the lifecycle of offshore installations, and more projects that are addressing the leading-edge topics of the manufacturing industry.
-Some of our most notable partners include Jaguar Land Rover, the National Aerospace Technology Programme, European Commission, Caterpillar Inc, and many more.
+Our experts have recently been involved in projects such as developing sustainable bioplastic films for agricultural use, decontamination of urban soils, challenges in the lifecycle of offshore installations, and more projects that address the leading-edge topics of the manufacturing industry.
+Some of our most notable partners include Jaguar Land Rover, the National Aerospace Technology Programme, the European Commission, Caterpillar Inc., and many more.

 You can also browse the catalog of recent and current research projects that some of our faculty and students have been involved in here.